materialsvirtuallab/materialsvirtuallab.github.io/publishing.md

 * Bullet points for each section, especially the Results and Discussion sections.
 * All figures that will be included in the article.
 Though the figures do not have to be publication-quality at this point, they must already be in reasonably good form that the key takeaways are clear.
 In particular, detailed observations and insights for each figure should be written out in bulleted form.

 The outline is the most important document in the whole writing process.
 Clearing a well-structured outline with your advisor saves significant effort in actual writing.
+Once your outline is written, share the Overleaf project transfer ownership to your advisor (this last step is necessary to enable tracked changes if you do not have a paid Overleaf account).

 ## Drafting